University at Buffalo School of Law, The State University of New York

 The Advanced Standing Two-Year JD for Internationally Trained Lawyers allows professionals who already have a first degree in law from outside the United States to earn a JD in two years rather than three.
 It provides a more thorough immersion experience in US law and legal education than a traditional one-year LLM program.
 Highly qualified students who are proficient in English and who wish to sit for the New York State Bar exam are our ideal candidates.

 Exceedingly important, New York law is practiced all over the world.
-New York City is a common venue for the lawful settlement of disputes, both in courts and through arbitration, from all over the globe.
-As the state of New York’s law school—the only law school in the SUNY system—UB School of Law is uniquely positioned to offer experiences, both in and out of the classroom, that capitalize on the role New York law plays in global affairs.
+New York City is a common venue for the lawful settlement of disputes, both in courts and through arbitration, from across the globe.
+As the State of New York’s law school—the only law school in the SUNY system—UB School of Law is uniquely positioned to offer experiences, both in and out of the classroom, that capitalize on the role New York law plays in global affairs.

 LLM Programs